BU-ISCIII/BU-ISCIII/docs/Snippy-service.md

 Once this file has been executed, please take into consideration that this service is usually performed along with other pipelines (normally **assembly**, **plasmidid** and **snippy**), so **run all the necessary `lablog` files before moving on to the next BU-ISCIII module**.

 After executing this file, if everything is OK, we can now proceed with the next BU-ISCIII tool: `scratch`.
-This tool will copy the content from `services_and_colaborations` to the `scratch_tmp` folder contained within `/data/bi`, since this `scratch_tmp` folder will be the one used for the analysis.
+This tool will copy the content from `services_and_colaborations` to the `scratch_tmp` folder contained within `/data/ucct/bi`, since this `scratch_tmp` folder will be the one used for the analysis.
+Please make sure the .log file is saved within the **`DOC`** folder of the service.
+If this is not the case, please move this file into this folder manually.

 ```shell
 bu-isciii --log-file SRVCNMXXX.X.tool.log scratch SRVCNMXXX.X